Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Kadanoff-Baym equation

 Here we have introduced self-energies $\Sigma^{\gtrless}$ and $\Sigma^{R/A}$.
 We define the operation $\circ$ for functions with two time variables as $f\circ g\equiv\int dt_3~f(t_1,t_3)g(t_3,t_2)$.
 The retarded and advanced Green's functions $G^{R/A}$ are related to $G^{\gtrless}$ by $G^{R/A}=\pm \Theta\left(\pm t_{12}\right)\left(G^>-G^<\right)$, where $\Theta(t)$ is the Heaviside step function.
 Similar relations work for self-energies $\Sigma^{R/A}$. $h_{\text{eff}}(t)=h(t)+\bar{J}m(t)$ is the effective magnetic field, which includes the mean-field contribution from $\bar{J}$.
 For $t<0$, the system is prepared in thermal equilibrium.
 Consequently, we have $G^{\gtrless}(t_1,t_2)=G^{\gtrless}_\beta(t_{12})$ for $t_1,t_2<0$.
 For either $t_1>0$ or $t_2>0$, the Green's functions evolve due to the quantum quench and should be obtained by solving Eq. \eqref{eq:KBeq} after the self-energy is specified.

 The approximation comes in when we try to relate the self-energies to Green's functions.
 After transforming into the Abrikosov fermion representation, the random Heisenberg interaction takes the form of random fermion scatterings.
 Interestingly, such random interaction terms is a close analog of the celebrated complex Sachdev-Ye-Kitaev (SYK) model \cite{kitaevalexei2015,maldacenaRemarksSachdevYeKitaevModel2016a,songStronglyCorrelatedMetal2017a,davisonThermoelectricTransportDisordered2017,guoTransportChaosLattice2019b,Gu:2020it,zhouDisconnectingTraversableWormhole2021}.
 Motivated by this observation, here we make the melon diagram approximation for the fermion self-energy.
 A formal argument to control errors is to generalize the Hamiltonian \eqref{eq:random_spin} into large-$M$ spins, as in the seminal work by Sachdev and Ye \cite{sachdevGaplessSpinfluidGround1993}.
-Consequently, we have
+We promote the original model by adding an additional $M$ indices as